mahesh-sketch/PulsePlay-Backend/Readme.md

 - Actively involved in ongoing project for Continuous Improvement.
 PulsePlay strives to remain at the forefront of video hosting platforms, providing a cutting-edge experience for users.

-- After successfully completing the backend development, the next phase of the StreamHub project involves the integration of a frontend using React.
+- After successfully completing the backend development, the next phase of the PulsePlay project involves the integration of a frontend using React.
 This frontend will complement the robust backend, creating a seamless and visually appealing user interface.

 ## 🚀 Deployment